 1: Van Tuyl Loop

 The closest trail to civilization, the Van Tuyl Loop, leaves out of the Northwest corner of Gunnison.
 Head West on Spencer Avenue, the stoplight by Walmart.
 From there, take a right onto Quartz Hill Rd and left on Palisade Ave.
 Palisade Ave ends at Charmar Park, the main parking area for the Van Tuyl Loop.
-The trail is a well-manicured gravel path that loops through the grazing area for Parker Pastures.
+This Colorado hiking trail is a well-manicured gravel path that loops through the grazing area for Parker Pastures.
 There are multiple areas with great access to the Gunnison River for fishing or just skipping stones across the water.
 Rolling pastures and cottonwood trees are backdropped with the Palisade rock formation.
 The manicured path allows for strollers, wagons, or any other craft your family wants to bring along.

 2: The Beaver Pond Trail #516